 When it comes to determining an appropriate level of disability coverage, Kruk recommends first looking at your expenses.
 How much you spend each month on everything from necessities to creature comforts should give you a baseline of how much you need a disability policy to cover.
 “The main question is how much it costs you to maintain your lifestyle every month,” he says.

-Also consider how long you could get by on your emergency fund (Read Fidelity Viewpoints® How to save for an emergency).
-Kruk says some people opt not to purchase short-term disability coverage, preferring to self-insure with other assets.
-Your spouse’s income also may factor into the decision about how much coverage to buy—though Kruk notes that a disability to one spouse may affect the other spouse’s income if he or she needs to stay home to help out with medical care or child care.
+Also consider how long you could get by on your emergency fund.
+(Read Fidelity Viewpoints® How to save for an emergency).
+Your spouse’s income also may factor into the decision about how much coverage to buy, though Kruk notes that a disability to one spouse may affect the other spouse’s income if he or she needs to stay home to help out with medical care or child care.

 If you’re without disability insurance and are shopping for a policy, start by researching coverage and rates online.
-But before you buy, Kruk recommends sitting down with an insurance agent or a financial adviser who specializes in insurance to discuss your options.
-“This is one time when talking to a professional such as an insurance agent can really help you,” he says.
+But before you buy, Kruk recommends sitting down with an insurance agent or a financial advisor who specializes in insurance to discuss your options.

 Fidelity Brokerage Services LLC, Member NYSE, SIPC, 900 Salem Street, Smithfield, RI 02917